Is my vintage stove, cooktop, or wall oven safe and reliable?

 How do I clean my stove?

 90% of your vintage stove parts can be removed and cleaned in the dishwasher.
 For seriously baked-on grease, use Easy Off in the blue can with a green Scotch-Brite sponge.
 Never use abrasives, steel wool, or Brillo pads on your vintage stove!
+Check out the PDF guides on our inventory page.

 Where can I find an owner's manual or cookbook for my stove?